NERSC/jupyter-kernel-cloner/README.md

 ### Give Me Another Example Immediately

-OK, and to clone a kernelspec, but give it a new name too:
+OK, and to clone a kernelspec, but give it a new name and display name too:

-    $ clone-jupyter-kernel python3 --new-name=mykernel
+    $ clone-jupyter-kernel python3 --name=mykernel --display-name=mykernel

 This will clone the kernelspec 'python3' from